sveltejs/kit/.changeset/wild-terms-pump.md

 'create-svelte': patch
 ---

-fix todos fail to delete in demo app
+fix todos fail to update in demo app